-- A. Each student will perform a proficiency examination to demonstrate vocal and keyboard competencies before being assigned to Senior Student Teaching. - B. General Requirements: Keyboard Competency
+- A. Each student must pass proficiency examinations administered by a music education faculty member(s) no later than the second semester of the junior year in order to demonstrate vocal and keyboard competencies before being assigned to Senior Student Teaching. - B. General Requirements: Keyboard Competency

-The student in General/Vocal Music Education Emphasis can demonstrate sufficient functional skills to employ the piano as a teaching tool in grades K-12.
+The student in General/Vocal Music Education Emphasis must demonstrate sufficient functional skills to employ the piano as a teaching tool in grades 7-12 in solo, classroom, and choral ensembles.